Arne Naudts

-Arne Marnix Naudts (born 27 November 1993) is a Belgian professional footballer player who plays as forward for Patro Eisden.
+Arne Marnix Naudts (born 27 November 1993) is a Belgian professional football player who plays as forward for Dessel Sport.

 Career

 On 23 March 2011, Naudts made his debut at the highest level of Belgian football.
 Naudts replaced Wang Yang in the 83rd minute, in a 0–3 victory for Cercle Brugge against Sporting Charleroi.

 Naudts' contract expired at Helmond Sport in the summer of 2019, allowing him to sign as a free player for Unterhaching in July 2019.
 Only three weeks later however, Naudts left the club already to play for Lommel, as he could not cope with the large travelling distance from his home in Belgium.
 After one season, he signed with Dutch club MVV Maastricht on 6 October 2020.

 On 29 June 2021, he signed with Patro Eisden.